mzxio/red/transcription/book one/Nowhere. Now here.md

-### No where.
+### Nowhere.
 Now here.

 Nothing but here, no matter what here is.
 No-thing.
 Infinity of oblivion unbounded, undirected.
 Absence.
 Any direction is the same as all direction.
 No way to say where here ends and there starts.

-“It’s all here, nowhere.”

 Apart from each other, did thing and no-thing really exist?
 Or did they just come into being precisely then, at their first encounter?
 A violent meeting in imbalance.
+Kicking and screaming.
 Twisted and broken.
 Bloody, like a birth.
-Kicking and screaming.

 Breaking through the wreckage.
 Shattering the quiet dark.
 Taking something into nothing.
 Even information taints a flawless void, carrying memories and stories through nowhere into somewhere.
 To name a thing to separate it, to bring it out of the void.